University of Technology Sydney

 Part B (20%)

-This assessment provides students the opportunity to demonstrate their understanding of evaluation process when designing health promotion strategies and policies with and for Aboriginal and Torres Strait Islander peoples and contexts (Individual task).
+This assessment provides students the opportunity to reflect on their learning when working collaboratively, with industry in designing health promotion resources with and for Aboriginal and Torres Strait Islander peoples and contexts (Individual task).

 Objective(s):